ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

 ```

-The blank identified is used to import a package solely for its side-effects (initialization), meaning that we are only using the config package for its init function.
+The blank identifier is used to import a package solely for its side-effects (initialization), meaning that we are only using the config package for its init function.
 If you remember, the init function assigns the Config global variable to a pointer of an EnvironmentConfig struct.

 This means that the Config struct is now accessible to your entire application.
 For example, you can use the http host and port variables in your router's ListenAndServer function: